What Do Insurance Claims and Policy Processing Clerk Do?

-In the United States, there were 308,500 jobs for Insurance Claims and Policy Processing Clerk in 2016.
+In 2016, there was an estimated number of 308,500 jobs in the United States for Insurance Claims and Policy Processing Clerk.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Claims and Policy Processing Clerk by 2026.
 The BLS estimates 35,600 yearly job openings in this field.

 The states with the most job growth for Insurance Claims & Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.

-How Much Does an Insurance Claims & Policy Processing Clerk Make?
+What is the Average Salary of an Insurance Claims & Policy Processing Clerk

 The average yearly salary of an Insurance Claims & Policy Processing Clerk ranges between $27,540 and $60,500.